chinamike65/hugo-tuolesi/content/book4/book4en.md

 What the master meant was that the blessings of offering to monks surpassed other blessings, because offering monks had two kinds of merit, virtue, merit of offering and merit of receiving.

-Although everyone's life in this life is determined by the karma of the previous life, it can be changed in this life.
+Although everyone's life is determined by the karma of the previous life, it can be changed in this life.

 221